TN003: Mapping of Windows Handles to Objects

 This note describes the MFC routines that support mapping Windows object handles to C++ objects.

-Windows objects are typically represented by various HANDLE objects The MFC classes wrap Windows object handles with C++ objects.
-The handle wrapping functions of the MFC class library let you find the C++ object that is wrapping the Windows object that has a particular handle.
-However, sometimes an object does not have a C++ wrapper object and at these times the system creates a temporary object to act as the C++ wrapper.
+Windows objects are normally represented by HANDLEs.
+The MFC classes wrap Windows object handles with C++ objects.
+The handle wrapping functions of the MFC class library provide a way to find the C++ object that is wrapping the Windows object with a particular handle.
+There are times when a Windows object does not have a C++ wrapper object, however, and at these times a temporary object is created to act as the C++ wrapper.

-The Windows objects that use handle maps are as follows:
+The Windows objects that use handle maps are:

-After you have a wrapper object, you can retrieve its handle from a public member variable of the wrapper class.
+Once you have a wrapper object, you can get to its handle through a public member variable.
 In the case of a CWnd, m_hWnd contains the HWND for that object.

-Given a newly created handle-wrapper object and a handle to a Windows object, you can associate the two by calling the Attach function as in this example:
+Given a newly created handle-wrapper object and a handle to a Windows object, you can associate the two by calling Attach.
+For example:

 CWnd myWnd; myWnd.Attach(hWnd);

 This makes an entry in the permanent map associating myWnd and hWnd.
 Calling CWnd::FromHandle(hWnd) will now return a pointer to myWnd.
-When myWnd is deleted, the destructor will automatically destroy hWnd by calling the Windows DestroyWindow function.
-If this is not desired, hWnd must be detached from myWnd before myWnd is destroyed (normally when leaving the scope at which myWnd was defined).
-The Detach method does this.
+When myWnd is deleted, the destructor will automatically destroy the hWnd by calling the Windows DestroyWindow function.
+If this is not desired, the hWnd must be detached from myWnd before the myWnd object is destroyed (normally when leaving the scope at which myWnd was defined).
+The Detach member function does this.

 Both temporary and permanent objects are maintained on a per-thread basis.
-That is, one thread cannot access another thread's C++ wrapper objects, regardless of whether it is temporary or permanent.
+That is, one thread cannot access another threads C++ wrapper objects, regardless of whether it is temporary or permanent.
 As stated above, temporary objects are deleted when the thread which that temporary object belongs enters OnIdle.

 To pass these objects from one thread to another, always send them as their native HANDLE type.
-Passing a C++ wrapper object from one thread to another will often cause unexpected results.
+Passing a C++ wrapper object from one thread to another will often result in unexpected results.